sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 <font color=red> EDIT THE DATE BELOW </font>

-Next, we define a variable `firstImageS2` to store an `ee.Image` of a Sentinel-2 scene from September 26, 2022 — taken two days after the Landsat 9 image.
+Next, we define a variable `firstImageS2` to store an `ee.Image` of a Sentinel-2 scene from September 26, 2022, taken two days after the Landsat 9 image.
 We print and add it to the map using the True Color band combination.
-For Sentinel-2, the red, green, and blue bands match Landsat 9 (Red: B4, Green: B3, Blue: B2), though this isn’t always the case.
+For Sentinel-2, red (B4), green (B3), and blue (B2) bands match Landsat 9, though this isn’t always the case.
 Unlike Landsat 9, Sentinel-2 band names lack the `SR_` prefix.

 <font color=red> EDIT THE IMAGE CODE BELOW </font>